Field Trips

 Base Price:

-• District 51 Classrooms (Excludes Charters): Free
+• District 51 Classrooms (Excludes Charters)

 • Schools within the Gunnison River Basin qualify for a discounted rate ($5/student).
 Please mention this in your field trip request.